thayton/thayton.github.io/_drafts/scraping-with-django-backend.md

 interface](https://docs.djangoproject.com/en/1.7/intro/tutorial02/) which is easy to setup in just a few lines of code.

-In this post, I'll show how to set up a template for scraping projects with Django.
+In this post, I'll show how to set up a project template for scraping with Django.

 First let's set up the environment.
 Create a directory for the template and start up a virtual environment in that directory.